InstituteforDiseaseModeling/laser/sql_modeling/README.md

 - Updating model state can be done via high performing tabular data manipulation tools (e.g., SQL, numpy, Pandas).
 - It's almost trivial to go to and from SQL-based processing and numpy.

+### Polars Exploration
+I got the SQL model working in Polars.
+It was quite hard.
+Polars seems to be designed to do reads of your data very quickly, but updates are relatively hard to do (compared to SQL or numpy) and relatively slow.
+I am not a pandas person .It's possible that folks fluent in pandas would have found the Polars API more intuitive.
+I will get actual SQLite vs Polars perf numbers and add them here.
+There are some things I still haven't completely ported over to the Polars port (e.g., random  draws from distributions).
+Note that ChatGPT "support" for Polars is much weaker because Polars is pretty new and the latest API is newer than Chat3.5.

+### Numpy Exploration
+The numpy "port" was relatively easy even though I haven't used numpy before.
+All operations are essentially 1:1 comparable to the SQLite.
+While doing the numpy port I removed a for loop (over the nodes) and added parallelization to take advantage of available cores.
+It's not clear that this particular optimization can be done in the SQL version.

+### Numba Exploration
+I've found it very hard to get a working numba installation.
+I ended up using my personally owned Nvidia Jetson Nann and a docker image.
+They say that once you've removed all your foor loops, you've mostly taken away the thing that numba is best suited to optimize.
+The Non-cude numba version of the model was about 10x _slower_ than the numpy version.
+I haven't completed a numba.cuda port because there are much fewer numpy functions available for cuda.

 More soon...